IGVF-UCSD/project_template/README.md

-# pipeline_template
+# project_template
 A template repository for pipeline code.
 For an example, see https://github.com/IGVF-UCSD/celloracle_pipeline/tree/dev.
 This should include:

-# `README.md` (this file)
+# `README.md`
-- With details on the method
+- with details of the project
+- mention where you can find pipelines and datasets

-# `bin`
+# `dataset_1`

-- Compiled code that runs different iterations of each pipeline
+- `README.md` with brief details on dataset and pointer to how it was processed

-## `pipeline_1`
+## `bin`

-- Maybe this is the simple one sample one run pipeline
+- Compiled code (scripts and notebooks) for downstream analysis relevant to this project
+- Will usually be some combination of bash scripts for running pipelines and notebooks for visualizing results

-## `pipeline_2`
+## `figures`

-- Maybe this is a SLURM pipeline
+- Figures generated from notebooks

-## `...`
+## `results`

-# `data`

-- Any auxiliary data needed for running methods
+- Outputs from running pipelines

-    - If it’s small, put it in the repo
-    - If it’s large, link to it a file
+# `dataset_2`

+- …

+# `doc`

+- Any text or links to spreadsheet, docs etc.

-# `env`
+# `auxiliary_data`

-- .def file for singularity set-up so you can run (recommended for reproducbility)
-- .yaml file for conda set-up so you can run (recommended for modifcation)
+- Links or data that is used for analysis but not explicitly generated here
+-